pilgun/acvpatcher/README.md

 ## Usage

 ACVPatcher updates DEX classes and/or AndroidManifest inside the APK file.
 ACVPatcher may insert new permissions, a broadcast receiver, and instrumentation tag into AndroidManifest through corresponding options at once.
-Finally, this APK file gets signed and zip aligned.
+The APK is signed and zip aligned.

 - Adding permissions to AndroidManifest

     ```shell
-    $ acvpatcher --permission android.permission.WRITE_EXTERNAL_STORAGE android.permission.READ_EXTERNAL_STORAGE
+    $ acvpatcher -a ./base.apk --permission android.permission.WRITE_EXTERNAL_STORAGE android.permission.READ_EXTERNAL_STORAGE
     ```

 - Adding a receiver to AndroidManifest